 🧍 Do I Need A Real Estate Agent to Buy New Construction?

 It is a very good idea to have a real estate agent to represent you when buying new construction.
 Most new home builders have a sign on the front door that states your Real Estate Agent must accompany a prospective buyer on the first visit.
-Also, the Sales agent inside the New home model in Arizona is a licensed real estate agent.
+Also, the Sales agent inside the New home model in Arizona is a licensed real estate agent and works for the builder, not you.

-However, this agent actually works for the builder.
+However, it bears repeating, this agent actually works for the builder.
 Also, this means the agent is trying to represent both you and the builder.
 Additionally, most new build sales agents have monthly quotas to meet.
 Hire an experienced Real Estate Agent to represent you when buying a new home

 By having your own representation, you will receive guidance and direction from someone who only has your interests at heart, not the builders.